-This is because Websocket isn’t extremely well suited to IoT devices.
-It was initially designed for the full-duplex communication channel between browsers and servers.
-So, while it can be used for connected embedded devices, it will not be able to hold signals as well.
+This is because WebSocket isn’t well suited to low-power environments.
+It was initially designed as a reliable two-way communication channel between browsers and servers.
+So, while it can be used for connected embedded devices, it will not be able to hold signals as well without high energy usage.

 MQTT and Websocket Comparison Table

 Here’s a comparison between the two protocols, at a glance:

 Subscribe model and used in small devices